yousefelassal/quote-cron/README.md

 > Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship.

 > The only limit to our realization of tomorrow will be our doubts of today.

+> Arriving at one point is the starting point to another.